ASUU's eight months strike affect students' psyche, emotions - Sultan

 Shina Abubakar, Osogbo

-The Sultan of Sokoto, Alhaji Muhammad Sa’ad Abubakar has said the eight months strike embarked upon by the Academic Staff Union of Universities (ASUU), had very negative psychological and emotional effect on students.
+The Sultan of Sokoto, Alhaji Muhammad Sa’ad Abubakar has said that the eight months strike embarked upon by the Academic Staff Union of Universities (ASUU), have very negative psychological and emotional effect on students.

-According to Sultan, the strike was unnecessary, unfortunate and very sad as it could have been avoided through continuous and effective communication.
+He added that the strike was unnecessary, unfortunate and very sad as it could have been avoided by continuous and effective communication.

-Read also: ASUU members received their rightful salary in October – FG

-Sultan Abubarkar, speaking before the commissioning a 25-Bedroom Guest House donated by the family of Late Justice Bola Babalakin to Fountain University, Osogbo on Wednesday, stressed the importance of dialogue between the leaders and the public.
+Sultan Abubarkar, speaking before the commissioning a 25-Bedroom Guest House donated by the family of Babalakin to Fountain University, Osogbo on Wednesday, stressed the importance of dialogue between the leaders and the public.

 “I have been pleading with ASUU, I have been part of negotiation team with ASUU at the federal government level and I know what we have discussed, there are things that we could have done more to be honest with one another in ensuring that our children whom we all care for remain in school and graduate at the right time.